tanpham02/Dynasty__Native-App/README.md

   ![import noop](./src/assets/images/rules/split-2-noop.png)

 - Good.
-It will make easy to read and know what is purple of this component
+It will make easy to read and know what is purpose of this component

   ![import noop](./src/assets/images/rules/split-2-good.png)